shaunwang1350/spellChecker/README.md

 # SpellChecker

-This repository includes an excercise on hashtables from Columbia University courseworks.
+This repository includes an excercise on hashsets from Columbia University courseworks.
+This SpellChecker is fully usable.
+As you just need to use the `SpellCheckerTest.java` as the main driver, and input your txt into `test.txt`.

 ## Directions: